‘Armchair investors’ rush to open stock trading accounts

 Seen & Heard: Amazon leases first e-commerce warehouse in Ireland

-An Amazon warhouse.
-The compmay has opened a 6,800 sq m ‘delivery station’ at Greenogue Business Park in southwest Dublin with 20 staff.
+An Amazon warehouse.
+The company has opened a 6,800sq m ‘delivery station’ at Greenogue Business Park in southwest Dublin with 20 staff.
+Photograph: Getty Images

 Some stock brokers have had to put new customers on a waiting list, as “armchair investors are rushing to open trading accounts in the hope of picking up bargain stocks” due to Covid-19, reports the Sunday Times.
 Davy has reported an “uptick in new account inquiries” while Dutch discount broker DeGiro, favoured by many retail investors here, is running a waiting list.